 Which active ingredients are out of place in vegan cosmetic products?

 All ingredients deriving from animals have no place in vegan cosmetic products.
 For example, it applies to milk, beeswax, honey, and lanolin (wool wax).
 The red dye carmine is also banned in vegan cosmetics.
+This is because it is obtained from scale insects.

 Vegan is not always the better option.

-However, the vegan certificate says little about the ingredients themselves.
+The vegan certificate actually says little about the ingredients themselves.
 Vegan cosmetics are not allowed to contain any components of animal origin, but at the same time, they allow the use of synthetic ingredients, pesticides, hormones, and other additives.
 Just because the ingredients do not come from animals does not mean that they are good for our skin.
 “Vegan” does not mean that the ingredients are of natural origin or free of pollutants and hormone-active substances.

 Natural cosmetics = vegan cosmetics?